 According to “How to Manage Trauma” by the National Council for Mental Wellbeing, approximately 70% of U.S. adults have experienced some type of traumatic event at least once in their lives.
-Trauma is a gateway to addiction through the process of self-medicating, according to the Journal of Depression and Anxiety.
+Exposure to traumatic experiences, especially those occurring in childhood, has been linked to substance use disorders (SUDs), including abuse and dependence.
 Despite the clear connection between trauma and substance abuse, only around 19% of American outpatient substance abuse facilities consistently offer trauma services.
 Lantana Recovery is unique in that our trauma-intensive services form a cornerstone of the overall approach to treatment.

 Trauma is defined as a lasting response to a distressing event.
 Common types of events that cause trauma include: